justuswill/Betonrisse/README.md

 ### Transforms

 When creating a new preset or extending an existing one, it is important to do some preprocessing on the raw data, such as normalization or data augmentation.
-These can be found in `data/data_transforms.py` and include, for example, normalization of the pixel values (e.g. to a fixed interval), interpolation-based resizing of images and random data manipulations for augmentation (e.g. random cropping, rotating or flipping).
+These transforms can be found in `data/data_transforms.py` and include, for example, normalization of the pixel values (e.g. to a fixed interval), interpolation-based resizing of images and random data manipulations for augmentation (e.g. random cropping, rotating or flipping).
 They can be combined and applied to any dataset like a `torchvision transform`, e.g.